jaymarichua/quant-q-a/geometric_series.md

 Since Abby and Ben flip their coins alternatively, starting with Abby, Abby's potential winning flips are the 1st, 3rd, 5th, etc. The probability of Abby winning on her $k$-th turn, where $k$ is odd, is $p x ((1-p) x 0.5)^{(k-1)/2}$.
 This expression considers that both have been flipping tails until Abby's $k$-th turn.

-The total probability $P[A]$ of ABby winning is the sum of her winning probabilities on the 1st, 3rd, 5th, and so on, turns.
+The total probability $P[A]$ of Abby winning is the sum of her winning probabilities on the 1st, 3rd, 5th, and so on, turns.
 This forms an infinite geometric series:

 $$P[A] = \sum_{k=1,3,5,...}^{\infty} p x \frac{1-p}{2}^{(k-1)/2}$$